Get More Instagram Story Replies: 9 Strategies

 Can I automate Instagram Story replies?

 Yes.
-Instagram’s official Graph API allows approved automation tools to send automated DMs when followers reply to Stories.
+Instagram’s official API allows approved automation tools to send automated DMs when followers reply to Stories.
 Tools like CreatorFlow, ManyChat, and LinkDM use Meta’s official API to respond instantly.
-Instagram limits automated DMs to 200 per hour and requires a 24-hour engagement window.
+Automation runs within Meta’s published rate limits and standard 24-hour messaging window.

 What’s the best time to post Stories for replies?